The Best Dressed Men Of February 2018

 Mr Douglas Friedman at the Brooklyn Navy Yard, New York, 22 February.
 Photograph by MYCM/Famous

-We like the eccentricity of this look, in which a velvet dinner jacket is worn in a casual way with slim jeans and some Converse Chuck Taylors.
+We like the eccentricity of this look, in which a velvet is worn in a casual way with and some .
 It’s definitely partly to do with the moustache, which gives photographer Mr Douglas Friedman a sprightly, knowing look.
 But it’s also to do with the simplicity of the colour scheme.
-Take note, aspiring red-carpet walkers, how the rich texture of the velvet lifts the whole outfit when illuminated by a camera flash.
+Take note, aspiring walkers, how the rich texture of the lifts the whole outfit when illuminated by a flash.
 Presumably Mr Friedman knows this, and that’s why he’s grinning from ear to ear.

 Get the look